 Dune 2 release date

-Dune Part Two is scheduled for October 20, 2023, according to Deadline (opens in new tab).
+Dune Part Two is scheduled for November 3, 2023.

-Villeneuve is already hard at work on the script.
-In an August 2021 interview with Total Film (opens in new tab), the director said "I’m writing [Part Two] now, and I feel like I’m 8 years old again ...
+Villeneuve was hard at work on the script upon the time of the film's announcement.
+In an August 2021 interview with Total Film, the director said "I’m writing [Part Two] now, and I feel like I’m 8 years old again ...
 That’s very uncommon for me.
 It’s the first time I’ve experienced it where I’m watching one of my movies, and I have a moment of deep gratitude, of deep joy, and I say, 'Thank you, life, for having allowed me to bring that to the screen.'"

 Dune Part Two was confirmed on Twitter by Legendary Pictures' official account on October 26.
 It tweeted the above image, with the caption "This is only the beginning...
 Thank you to those who have experienced @dunemovie so far, and those who are going in the days and weeks ahead.
 We're excited to continue the journey!"